pyroscope/pyrocore/docs/setup.rst

     # Set the second argument to "-v" or "-q" to change log verbosity.
     schedule = pyro_watchdog,30,300,"pyro.watchdog=~/.pyroscope,"

-See this
+For a complete example, see this
 `rtorrent.rc <https://github.com/pyroscope/pimp-my-box/blob/master/roles/rtorrent-ps/templates/rtorrent/rtorrent.rc>`_
-and the
+(and the
 `_rtlocal.rc <https://github.com/pyroscope/pimp-my-box/blob/master/roles/rtorrent-ps/templates/rtorrent/_rtlocal.rc>`_
-file it includes for a complete example, including some view changes regarding sort order made possible by the additional custom fields.
+file it includes).
+These add even more extensions on top of the features mentioned at :ref:`std-config`, by loading the snippets in ``~/rtorrent/rtorrent.d``.

 .. important::